razbarda14/Youtube-clone-web-android/README.md

 **2. Import relevant collections**
 These instructions are for MongoDB compass, but you can also use shell if you wish.
 Go to Youtube/web/csv_files.
-There you can find 2 csv files for our collecctions Under "test" database in MongoDB (you can use whatever MongoDB port you want), create two collections:
+There you can find 2 csv files for our collections.
+Under "test" database in MongoDB (you can use whatever MongoDB port you want), create two collections:
 1. usermodel
 2. videomodel

 for each one of them:
-- Click "add data"
+- Click "ADD DATA +"
 - Choose "Import JSON or CSV file"
 - Choose the right CSV file, provided in the CSV folder